sahil-arora-76/file-share/README.md

 sload -> download file from the server it requires path and name of file as  arguments

-sstat -> print's detailed info of a file
+sstats -> print's detailed info of a file

 # features
 Download File From Server